pongrobot/pongrobot-perception/README.md

 ## Node Descriptions
 - `tf_broadcaster` - read DMP orientation from MPU6050 and height from VL53L0X using rosserial and broadcast all the transforms on the robot.
 - `cup_detector_node` - run the pointcloud based cup detection, takes in the point cloud published to `/camera/depth/color/points` and output a `geometry_msgs/PoseArray` containing the location of all detected cups.
 A variety of visualization and debugging tools are also provided.
 The majority of the source code is contained in the `CupDetector` object found in `src/CupDetector.cpp`.
+- `game_logic_node` - handle all the game logic for determining the state of the table, picking a target and requesting shot from the launcher.

 ## Published Topics
 - `/detector/surface [sensor_msgs/PointCloud2]` - optional topic that publishes a point cloud that shows the detected table surface in red